newsletter - April 2026

 Now for a different kind of portraiture

-I was messing around, digitally, with some of my draft portrait images and polarized thin sections (it's a geology thang) and showed them to a geologist friend who immediately said, "I want one!
+I was messing around, digitally, with some of my portrait images and polarized thin sections (it's a geology thang) and showed them to a geologist friend who immediately said, "I want one!
 It's a commission!"
-She sent me a selfie, and here's how she turned out (she really is that beautiful):
+She sent me a selfie; I created a geometric portrait from it and merged it with the thin section image.
+Here's how it turned out (she really is that beautiful):

-She plans to print it on canvas and make it the focus of an art wall in her new home.
-Here are a couple more experiments in this series . . .
+She plans to have it printed on canvas and make it the focus of an art wall in a new home.
+Here are some more experiments in this series . . .

 For tech and art history buffs

-There are AI programs and generators galore for all art things these days, and I turned one of them loose on part of my geometric portfolio recently.
+There are AI programs and generators galore for all things art these days, and I turned one of them loose on part of my geometric portfolio recently.
 It churned out some startling observations, all of which were valid, but the most surprising one was a categorization of the work as 'Cubist Pop.'
 I've studied art history a bit, but that was a new one on me.
-Sure enough (thank you, Google), it is a thing.
+Sure enough (thank you, Google), it is a thing, though mostly as a subset of Cubism.
 And it was like a gear that had been whirring in my head with no clear function finally clicked into place.
 Cubist Pop!
 So descriptive.
 Wait 'til I include that in my elevator pitch.

 Comments